TroyLopez1/Smart-Contract-Management/README.md

 ## Description

-For this project, i've created a simple contract with 2 functions.
+For this project, i've created a simple contract with 3 functions Deposit , Withdraw and Transfer.
 Then showed the values of those functions in frontend of the application.

 ## Getting Started